 Small business owners and those who are self-employed can apply for the American Express Gold Business card.
 It's a charge card, which means that you don't pay interest, but also means that you MUST pay off the card each month.

-The card has a £125 annual fee, which must be paid before any purchases are paid off.
+The card has a £125 annual fee, which must be paid before any purchases are paid off, though this is waived for the first year that you hold the card.

 You must repay in full every month, or you'll be charged £12 and a default marked on your credit file.
 Purchases will attract up to 54 days interest free.